linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 The initial implementation will use solution 1, with an API compatible with solution 3.

-The goal is so have a %100 safe (if inefficient) implementation that we can build Masonry on top of, so that once we write the unsafe version we already have a battle-tested API and a test suite for e.g. MIRI.
+The goal is to have a %100 safe (if inefficient) implementation that we can build Masonry on top of, so that once we write the unsafe version we already have a battle-tested API and a test suite for e.g. MIRI.

 ### WidgetPod